bkmarzouk/pytsa/README.md

 The code serves as an extension to [PyTransport](https://github.com/jronayne/PyTransport) (see accompanying [paper](https://arxiv.org/abs/1609.00381)) which was developed by David Mulryne and John Ronayne.
+Some parts of the current technology were developed with David Seery.

 **Contents**
 - Updated python 3 version of PyTransport, with internal routines for tensor algebra.